diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

 );
 ```

+Our application is going to be wrapped inside the ```MainLayout``` component and
-The final version of this file is a bit more complex due to  the authentication
+the root path will render the registrations view.
+The final version of this file
+is a bit more complex due to  the authentication
 mechanism we are going to implement, but we'll talk about it on the next post.

 Finally we need to add the html container where we'll render the ```Root``` component